apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

    STATD_PORT=662
    STATD_OUTGOING_PORT=2020

-Now we need to disable the firewall, so that it will not block connections.
+For simplicity, we need to disable the firewall, so that it will not block connections.

 .. note::